Stephen Gardiner: King's secretary, conservative and absolutist

-Gardiner was not exactly, as is often said, one of Thomas Cranmer's assessors, but, according to Cranmer's own expression, "assistant" to him as counsel for the king, when the archbishop, in the absence of Queen Catherine, pronounced her marriage with Henry null and void on 23 May 1533.
-Immediately afterwards he was sent to Marseille, where an interview between the pope and Francis I took place in September.
+Gardiner was not exactly, as is often said, one of Cranmer's assessors, but, according to Cranmer's own expression, "assistant" to him as counsel for the king, when the archbishop, in the absence of Queen Catherine, pronounced her marriage with Henry null and void on 23 May 1533.
+Immediately afterwards he was sent to Marseille, where an interview between the Pope and Francis I took place in September.
 Henry was deeply suspicious, as Francis, ostensibly his ally, had previously maintained the justice of his cause in the matter of the divorce.
-It was at this interview that Edmund Bonner intimated the appeal of Henry VIII to a general council in case the pope should venture to proceed to sentence against him.
+It was at this interview that Edmund Bonner intimated the appeal of Henry VIII to a general council in case the Pope should venture to proceed to sentence against him.
 This appeal, and another on behalf of Cranmer presented with it, were drawn up by Gardiner.

-In 1535 he and other bishops were called upon to vindicate the king's new title of "Supreme Head of the Church of England."
+In 1535 he and other bishops were called upon to vindicate the King's new title of "Supreme Head of the Church of England."
 The result was his celebrated treatise De vera obedientia, the ablest of all the vindications of royal supremacy.
 "Princes ought to be obeyed", wrote Gardiner, "by the commandment of God; yea, and to be obeyed without question".
 He certainly believed in the semi-divinity of kings, and the divine majesty's right to rule as if the King's law was God's law.
 In the same year he had a dispute with Cranmer about the visitation of his diocese.
-He was also employed to answer the pope's brief threatening to deprive Henry of his kingdom.
+He was also employed to answer the Pope's brief threatening to deprive Henry of his kingdom.

 During the next few years he took part in various embassies to France and Germany.
-He was often so abroad, having little influence on the king's councils; but in 1539 he took part in the enactment of the Six Articles, which led to the resignation of Bishops Hugh Latimer and Nicholas Shaxton and the persecution of the Protestant party.
+He was often so abroad, having little influence on the King's councils; but in 1539 he took part in the enactment of the Six Articles, which led to the resignation of Bishops Hugh Latimer and Nicholas Shaxton and the persecution of the Protestant party.
 In 1540, on the execution of Thomas Cromwell, he was elected chancellor of the University of Cambridge.
-A few years later he attempted, in concert with others, to fasten a charge of heresy upon Archbishop Cranmer in connection with the Six Articles and but for the personal intervention of the king he would probably have succeeded.
+A few years later he attempted, in concert with others, to fasten a charge of heresy upon Archbishop Cranmer in connection with the Six Articles and would, but for the personal intervention of the king, probably have succeeded.